reivyr/openbsd-oshu/README.md

 # openbsd-oshu
-oshu is a minimalistic port of osu! rhtym game
+oshu is a minimalistic port of osu! rhythm game [WIP]